RocketStar Logo

 Robert has a distinguished history of prestigious roles and accolades within the engineering field, having served as chief of program support for NASA’s Office of Tracking and Data Acquisition, where he invented the unified S-band system and received the Apollo Achievement Award.
 From 1964 to 1985 he worked for Communications Satellite Corporation and then COMSAT General Corporation, where he was vice president of systems implementation.
 He was senior vice president of engineering for Geostar Corporation, and co-founded Sirius Satellite Radio, now Sirius XM Radio.
 Robert obtained his bachelor’s degree in Engineering from Princeton University and his master’s degree in Electrical Engineering from the Clark School.
 He has received numerous honors, authored more than 50 technical papers, and holds many U.S. and foreign patents.

-Dr. Joel Hurowitz (Advisory Board)
+Dr. Joel Hurowitz

 Dr. Joel Hurowitz is a geochemist and planetary scientist working at the forefront of the exploration of Mars.
 Specializing in the study of sedimentary rock formation and evolution, he worked extensively on the Mars Exploration Rover mission.
 Recently, he became the Deputy Principal Investigator for the Planetary Instrument for X-ray Lithochemistry (PIXL), which measures the chemical composition of rocks and minerals and was selected by NASA to fly on the David is an accomplished and innovative sales and marketing professional with almost 40 years of experience in brand-building and driving substantial revenue growth across a broad spectrum of industries.